lramsey/product-recommender/README.md

 ## 1.  <a name='vars'/> Recommendation Variables</a>

 The recommendation variables hold the raw results from my product recommendation algorithm.
 These results can be accessed overall by the results variable, or can be broken into various categories.
-To access a recommendation variable, one would call the getRecVariables method, passing the desired variable name in as a key.
+To access a recommendation variable, one would call the getRecVariable method, passing the desired variable name in as a key.

-    rec.getRecVariables(key);
+    rec.getRecVariable(key);

 To receive an array containing all of the recommendation variables, one can call the getRecKeys() method.